 Take a bus tour or go on the river taxis

 There are many tour buses going around the city.
 If you kids weren’t big walkers then a bus tour would be a great option.
 We walked for pretty much all day, so on the way back from the Eiffel Tower we got on the water taxi boat to take us back towards Notre Dame.
-If you know you are going to use the boat more than once during your day then it makes it a worth while expense.
-If you are only going to use it once like we did then it is pretty expensive.
+If you know you are going to use the boat more than once during your day then it makes it a worthwhile expense.
+If you are only going to use it once as we did then it is pretty expensive.

 Go to a Park

 There are many parks around Paris, including Jardin du Luxembourg and Jardin du Tuilleries.
 Tuilleries Gardens is the one that is between the Louvre and the Place de la Concorde.
 We walked through here and it was a beautiful place to walk through and let the boys walk around without traffic about.
 However, there are plenty of other parks about for you to walk about and have a picnic.

 You have a number to choose from including the Louvre, Natural History Museum and many more.
 I’m not one for a museum and last time I visited the Louvre with a friend we had to leave as it was so hot we were both going to pass out!
 The Louvre is also crazy busy, so with young kids, it may not be ideal.
 However, I have heard good things about Cite des Sciences, which is the Science Museum.

 There are many more places that you can visit which I haven’t listed.
 Paris is pretty child-friendly, we used a stroller throughout the day and only found it hard at the Sacré-Cœur with all the steps.

 If you are looking for something a little different, then you could do a day trip from Paris to a theme park.
 Of course, there is Disneyland Paris, however, there is also Parc Asterix.
 Pop over to Giving Up Normal for their post all about Parc Asterix.